 If you feel you are unable to make it into the surgery and feel you need a home visit, please call 01392 273805 as soon as possible so the doctors can allocate visits early.

 If you wish to cancel your appointment, even if very short notice please ring reception on 01392 273805.

 Please note if you arrive late for your appointment, the Doctor may ask you to rebook or wait until the end of clinic to be seen.

 If you are working, studying or away during the week it can be difficult to get to the surgery for our clinics.

 All the doctors offer extended hours for the above patients.
-Dr Shellock offer an evening clinic once a month on a Tuesday evening, Dr Weeden offers a early morning clinic (0700-0800) every other Tuesday and Dr Campbell offers an early morning clinic (0700-0800) every other Friday.
+Dr Shellock offers an evening clinic once a month on a Tuesday evening, Dr Weeden offers a early morning clinic (0700-0800) every other Tuesday and Dr Campbell offers an early morning clinic (0700-0800) every other Friday.

 These appointments are for patients who are unable to attend during usual surgery hours, for example work away or find it difficult to take time off work.

 Exeter General Practice Access for Weekends and Evenings